Fillable structures on negative-definite Seifert fibred spaces: Introduction

-Using the classification in Theorem \ref{teo:classification} we can guarantee that a $\xi$ with self-conjugate contact invariant is itself self-conjugate; that is, $\xi$ is contact isotopic to its conjugate $\overline\xi$.
-Our obstruction then relies on proving Proposition \ref{prop:main}, which shows that if $\xi$ is a self-conjugate structure among the ones in Theorem \ref{teo:classification} then $(M,\s_\xi)$ cannot have vanishing correction term, and this puts a strong restriction on the structure of the Heegaard Floer groups of the 3-manifold we are considering.
+The classification theorem also has consequences for contact-type embedding problems.
+Using Theorem \ref{teo:classification} we can guarantee that a $\xi$ with self-conjugate contact invariant is itself self-conjugate; that is, $\xi$ is contact isotopic to its conjugate $\overline\xi$.
+Our obstruction then relies on proving Proposition \ref{prop:main}, which shows that if $\xi$ is a self-conjugate structure among the ones in Theorem \ref{teo:classification} then $(M,\s_\xi)$ cannot have vanishing correction term, and this puts a strong restriction on the structure of the Heegaard Floer groups of the 3-manifold.

 \begin{prop} Suppose that $M$ is a negative-definite Seifert fibred space different from $S^3$, and let $\s_0$ be a spin structure on $M$.
 Then every fillable contact structure $\xi$ on $M$ such that $\s_\xi=\s_0$ has either $c^+(\xi)\neq\Theta^+_{\s_0}$ or the Heegaard Floer correction term $d:=d(M,\s_0)$ is positive. \end{prop}